 Claim: My opponent claims that I don't support the Amateur Radio Parity Act.

 Reality: I support a strong, meaningful parity act.
-My former Congressman, Scott Garrett (NJ-5) co-sponsored the original bill specifically at my request.
 The current legislation is anything but a strong, meaningful law and I do not support it.
 Nationally recognized, practicing antenna law attorneys agree with me.
 Additionally, the current bill creates additional requirements that do not currently exist and takes away the option of stealth from many HOA dwellers.
 Several provisions of this law have the potential to turn hams into criminals.
 This makes the current iteration a very bad bill.
 I do not ever support bad bills, nor I do not support passing legislation for the sake of "doing something."
 This is how we get bad laws on the books.
 A proper bill, even with reasonable compromise is something I would support.

 Claim: My opponent claims I don't understand how ARRL works as a corporation because he has the experience and I do not

 Reality: Nobody is born director, are they?
 The "inexperience" argument is very thin.
 But my opponent should look at his own experience - I don't believe he's actually ever spent a day in corporate America.
 I have had to chase down deadlines, budget projects, deal with personnel issues and regulatory compliance.
 I work with and have managed teams across the globe.
 Starting from scratch, I am far better equipped than he ever was on day 1, or even today.

 Claim: My opponent claims that because I have a tower so I don't care about whether you get one